Lauri Pihkala: Athletics

 In the 1910s, he became the first Finnish professional coach in athletics and also worked as a physical education instructor with the Finnish Army.

 Pihkala was known for being an avid sports fan, and he developed several outdoor games.

 Other

 During the Finnish Civil War, he was responsible for propaganda in the White Guard flying unit "Devils of Kuhmoinen" of major Hans Kalm.

 Pihkala's brother Martti Pihkala was a right-wing political activist.
-Lauri Pihkala didn't write any political texts in his publications.
+Lauri Pihkala did not write any political texts in his publications.
 He tried to integrate the Finnish working class into society and hoped that sports could be one tool there.

 Some writers have claimed that Pihkala took part in the massacre in Harmoinen village in March 1918.
 Others claim that while the murderers indeed belonged to Devils of Kuhmoinen, Pihkala was not present at the time of the massacre.

 Memorial of Pihkala by sculptor Nina Sailo was unveiled in 1988 on the south-east side of the Helsinki Olympic Stadium.

 Pihkala was a supporter of eugenics with the goal of strengthening Finland's military.